How to Understand Automatic Car Gears

 Overdrive (OD) mode

 Some transmissions use this mode to allow automatic transmissions for automatic overdrive.
 In this mode, the automatic overdrive is turned off and the gear shifts down automatically under hard acceleration.
 An up-shift to the OD gear is disabled, but other available gears are constantly engaged for compression braking.
+For more information, take a look at our article on overdrive on automatic cars.

 Winter (W) mode